pism/pism/doc/sphinx/manual/validation/labgum.rst

 In any case, the large-time observations are very closely-fit by the numerical results at all grid resolutions.
 We have used the Glen-law parameters `n,A` as calculated by Sayag & Worster, but one could do parameter-fitting to get the "best" values if desired.
-In particular, roughly speaking, `n` controls the slope of the results in Figure :numref:`fig-labgumresult` and `A` controls their vertical displacement.
+In particular, roughly speaking, `n` controls the slope of the results in :numref:`fig-labgumresult` and `A` controls their vertical displacement.